telerik/winforms-docs/spread-processing/features/freeze-panes.md

 ## Unfreezing panes

-In order to unfreeze the panes of the worksheet you need to use the same methods as above but specify zero for number of frozen rows and columns.#_[C#]_
+In order to unfreeze the panes of the worksheet you need to use the same methods as above but specify zero for number of frozen rows and columns.

 {{source=..\SamplesCS\RadSpreadProcessing\Features\RadSpreadProcessingFreezePanes.cs region=UnfreezingPanes}}
 {{source=..\SamplesVB\RadSpreadProcessing\Features\RadSpreadProcessingFreezePanes.vb region=UnfreezingPanes}}